jules2689/trudeau/trudeau/2020-04-21/q_a.md

 **Interpreter**:
-We know that, in the midst of this pandemic, there are many people who are suffering and who need help and that is why we have put in place new measures that will help many, many people.
+We know that, in the midst of this pandemic, there are many people WHO are suffering and WHO need help and that is why we have put in place new measures that will help many, many people.
-But we also recognize that there are other people who need more help and that is why we're working with our partners, with people across the country and other levels of government to help people get through these difficult times so that we can come back very strong once this pandemic is over.
+But we also recognize that there are other people WHO need more help and that is why we're working with our partners, with people across the country and other levels of government to help people get through these difficult times so that we can come back very strong once this pandemic is over.